tomatoweb/docker-project/README.md

 10. Go to http://localhost/display-message.php?name=John, to test the HTTP request/response

-11. Some additional comments about the docker-compose.yml :
+11. Some additional comments about the compose.yaml :

 ```
 services:              // the 3 containers
   apache-php:             // the name you want to give to your PHP mysqli container service
-    image: apache-mysqli  // ce container/service sera monté avec l'image that I named "apache-msqli" that I build with the Dockerfile who is pulling the image php:apache (php 8 + Apache)
-		                      // from the registry hub.docker.com and install and activate the extension php msqli
+    image: apache-mysqli  // We give the name 'apache-mysqli' the image that the result from the build with the with the Dockerfile who is pulling the image php:apache (php 8 + Apache) from the registry hub.docker.com and install and activate the extension php msqli
     build:
       context: .
       dockerfile: Dockerfile